Jennifer A. Ivers

 In addition, Jennifer has experience working in the Office of the Chief Counsel for International Commerce at the U.S. Department of Commerce, where she focused on issues related to investment, export finance, Africa, and China, among others.
 In 2019, Jennifer was awarded the Silver Medal Award, the second-highest form of honorary recognition bestowed by the Department, for her work in drafting, negotiating, and implementing Memoranda of Understanding to expand US exports to four African countries.

 At the Georgetown University Law Center, Jennifer was an Articles Editor on the Georgetown Law Journal, and also served as a Law Fellow for Legal Research and Writing.

 Bursel Tekstil Sanayi Ve Diş Ticaret A.Ş., Burhan Enuştekin, and Selim Kaptanoğlu v.
 Republic of Uzbekistan

 Representing the Republic of Uzbekistan in an ICSID arbitration brought under the Turkey-Uzbekistan BIT in a dispute concerning the claimants' alleged investment in the cotton textile industry in Uzbekistan.

 JSC Tashkent Mechanical Plant and Others v.
 The Kyrgyz Republic

-Representing the claimants in an ICSID Additional Facility arbitration under the Uzbekistan-Kyrgyzstan bilateral investment treaty and Kyrgyz Foreign Investment Law in a dispute concerning the expropriation of their hotel properties.
+Representing the claimants in an ICSID Additional Facility arbitration under the Uzbekistan-Kyrgyzstan bilateral investment treaty and Kyrgyz Investment Law in a dispute concerning the expropriation of their hotel properties.

 Güneş Tekstil Konfeksiyon Sanayi ve Ticaret Limited Şirketi and others v.
 Republic of Uzbekistan